0xCCF4/BackupDeduplicator/README.md

 * `hash-xxh`: Use the [xxhash-rust](https://crates.io/crates/xxhash-rust) module to enable XXH3 (32/64) hash functions

 ## Contribution
-Contributions to PhotoSort are welcome!
+Contributions to the project are welcome!
 If you have a feature request, bug report, or want to contribute to the code, please open an issue or a pull request.